tinoha/kube-home/README.md

 ```bash
 helm install metallb metallb/metallb --namespace metallb-system --create-namespace
 ```
-Edit template file `metallb-addresspool.yaml` and include the IP range(s).
+Edit template file `metallb-addresspool.yaml` to define your range(s).
 Then apply the configuration.
 ```bash
 cd ./metallb
 kubectl apply -f metallb-L2Advertisement.yaml -f metallb-addresspool.yaml
 ```

-### MetalLB for Microk8s
+### MetalLB for MicroK8s

   Decide the IP range MetalLB should use to automatically allocate IPs.
 Be sure to use an IP range that does not overlap with your local network DHCP range.

-  Enable  Metallb Add-on.
+  Enable  MetalLB add-on.
 You will be prompted to enter the IP address range.
 Choose one outside your DHCP scope.
   ```bash
   sudo microk8s enable metallb
   ```